dwwhalen/cypress-robot-todomvc/robot-framework/blog/BLOG-1.md

 My Robot Framework test is going to be in a single text file, named `BasicTest.robot`.
 This file is referred to as a "test suite" and can be composed of a number of sections.
 My first test is going to have 3 sections:

 ### *** Settings *** section
 The first section of my test file is the Settings section.
 The Settings section is used to reference external files needed for the test.
 For my test it will reference my external app, which is just the Calculator python function described above.
-So section 1 of the test suite  looks like this:
+So the Settings section looks like this:
 ```python
 *** Settings ***
 Library    ../libraries/MyCalculatorApplication.py